I was employed by the University of Florida from 1972-2010. I have

 These were designed by Bernhard Klingenberg for the text "Statistics:

-The Art and Science of Learning from Data" (4th ed.) by Agresti,
+The Art and Science of Learning from Data" (4th and 5th ed.) by

-Stata format and in SPSS format.
-Some years ago, Jeffrey Arnold of
+published by Pearson.
+Some years ago, Jeffrey Arnold of the U of

-the U of Washington kindly set up a R package at CRAN for R users to
+Washington kindly set up a R package at CRAN for R users to be able to

-be able to access the datasets used in the 4th edition of this text.
+access the datasets used in the 4th edition of this text.
+See

 R